4 Features Medical Answering Services Absolutely Must Have

 Specially Trained Staff

 Any reputable medical answering service must properly train and test their call representatives every 6 months.
 There are tools available for medical answering services to use to test their employees.
-One highly recommended tool to do this is from Association of TeleServices International (ATSI) called HIPAA/HITECH Compliance Assistance Toolkit.
-It ensures that agents are thoroughly trained and tested to adhere to the rigorous compliance regulations so that every patient’s health information remains private.
+One highly recommended tool to do this is from the Association of TeleServices International (ATSI) called HIPAA/HITECH Compliance Assistance Toolkit.
+It ensures that agents are thoroughly trained and tested to adhere to rigorous compliance regulations so that every patient’s health information remains private.

 Because of HIPAA regulations, all messages taken by the medical answering service should be dispatched to physicians using some type of secure messaging system.
 There are still medical answering services texting (SMS) these messages, but text messaging is not considered secure under the HIPAA High-Tech regulation.

 Secure messaging means the message is encrypted on both the transmitting and receiving end and is never stored on a mobile device.
-For examples, Voice Link of Columbus Inc. uses the MiSecure app, which keeps medical messages secure and separate from physicians’ personal messages.
+For example, Voice Link of Columbus Inc. uses the MiSecure app, which keeps medical messages secure and separate from physicians’ personal messages.
 With the MiSecure app, the physician can document notes on the message for staff to put in the patient’s chart, which is a substantial time saver for the physician and their staff members.

 Medical answering services should provide an online portal to all their medical clients.
 A web portal has several offers several benefits for medical practitioners, including:

 - Staff members can view all messages that the medical answering service has taken.

 - Staff can see all notes the physician has added to each message.